-Colds and other viruses are common in pregnancy and seem last longer while you are pregnant.
-Extra rest, plenty of fluids, and the over-the-counter remedies mentioned above are best.
+When you are sick, make sure to get extra rest, plenty of fluids and the over-the-counter remedies that are safe during pregnancy.
 If you have a fever higher than 101 degrees and/or your symptoms persist, please call us.
 If your sore throat seems to be extreme and you are concerned that it may be strep, please call and we will be happy to fax an order to the lab at the hospital for screening for strep throat.

 Viruses are spread mainly from person to person through coughing or sneezing by people with a virus.
 Sometimes people may become infected by touching something, such as a surface or objects with a virus on it, and then touching their mouth or nose.

 Take these everyday steps to protect your health: